0 Recently Viewed Program(s)

 1.5

 Healthcare Information Technology focuses on the application of computer concepts and terminology.
-Learners will be introduced to Microsoft Access and build on the basics of Microsoft Word and Excel©.
+Learners will be introduced to Microsoft Access© and will build on Microsoft Word© and Excel© basics.
 Emphasis will be on applications to industry practice and hands-on experience with electronic medical record software.

 Pre-requisites: